-- You also can configure settings other than those listed above (page 62). - The Control Panel cannot be displayed while a Dynamic Photo, Prerecord Movie, For YouTube, or Voice Recording Operation is in progress.
+- You can configure the camera to turn off display of the Control Panel when you press [SET] (page 140). - You also can configure settings other than those listed above (page 62). - The Control Panel cannot be displayed while a Dynamic Photo, Prerecord Movie, For YouTube, or Voice Recording Operation is in progress.